 Research shows that the most effective way to keep neighborhoods safe and deter home burglaries and other crime is to have good relationships with your neighbors.
 It makes a difference to have each other’s backs.
 Please get to know each other.

 Report Suspicious Activity

-Keep Porch Lights ON DURING THE NIGHT and OFF in the Day
+Keep Porch Lights ON in the night and OFF in the day

 Multiple studies have shown that less crime occurs along well-lit streets.
 Keeping your porchlight on during the night only costs an estimated $8-12 per year and can help deter crime.
 But, do remember to turn your porch light off during the day—leaving porch lights on during daylight hours can signal no one is home or that you're away on holiday.

 Report Street Light Outages

-It’s quick and easy.
-Report street light outages to Xcel at https://www.xcelenergy.com/outages_and_emergencies/report_outage.
+It’s quick and easy!
+Report street light outages to Xcel.